Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 2. Islandora Drupal site code - e.g. `yourprojectnamehere-islandora`
     * This Git repository will hold your copy of the Islandora Drupal code along with your site specific customizations.
 Storing this in a code repository and following the workflow described here will save you a lot of time and confusion.

 The git project name can be your institution name or the name of the collections you plan to deploy; your choice entirely.
-A very clear distinction between the ISLE and Islandora code should be made in the repo name.
+A very clear distinction between the ISLE and Islandora code should be made in the repository name.
 Do not confuse or label Islandora Drupal site code as ISLE and vice-versa.

 Clone this newly created ISLE project to your personal computer

   * Open a `terminal` (Windows: open `PowerShell`)
-  * Navigate to an directory that will house your new ISLE project directory using the `cd` command.
+  * Navigate to a directory that will house your new ISLE project directory using the `cd` command.
   * `git clone https://yourgitproviderhere.com/yourinstitutionhere/yourprojectnamehere-isle.git`

 Navigate to this directory

-  * `cd /path/to/your/repo`
+  * `cd /path/to/your/repository`

 Add the ICG ISLE git repository as a git upstream. (_the code below is a real path and command_)